ansible-collections/ansible-consul/README.md

 including filesystem structure, example configuration, and Consul UI installation.

-It will also bootstrap a minimal cluster of 3 server nodes and do this in a development environment based on Vagrant and VirtualBox.
-See [README_VAGRANT.md](https://github.com/brianshumate/ansible-consul/blob/master/examples/README_VAGRANT.md) for more details about the developer mode setup.
+It can also bootstrap a minimal development or evaluation cluster of 3 server agents running in a Vagrant and VirtualBox based environment.
+See [README_VAGRANT.md](https://github.com/brianshumate/ansible-consul/blob/master/examples/README_VAGRANT.md) and the associated [Vagrantfile](https://github.com/brianshumate/ansible-consul/blob/master/examples/Vagrantfile) for more details about the developer mode setup.

 ## Requirements